 Answered By Library Staff

 The answer is...maybe!
+While data and facts cannot be copyrighted, the expression of them might be.
 See the quote and links for more info.

 To "receive copyright protection, a work must be the result of at least some creative effort on the part of its author.
 There is no hard and fast rule as to how much creativity is enough.
 As one example, a work must be more creative than a telephone book’s white pages, which involve a straightforward alphabetical listing of telephone numbers rather than a creative selection of listings."
 [Via]